May 27, 2021 (Updated: September 29, 2023)

+Content marketing and SEO has slowly moved to the idea of quality plus scale.
+But it wasn’t like that when we started CopyPress.
 The first iteration of CopyPress as a company launched in 2011.
 That was an interesting time in the content space.
 Panda, Google’s update that devalued low-quality pages, rampaged the search space that year.
 Despite this major change in how Google approached quality content, the market was still commoditizing content.
-Early on at CopyPress, we saw a long-term opportunity to focus on two things:
+Early on at CopyPress, we saw a long-term opportunity to focus on several things:

 Despite the pain of years of slow change in the marketplace, we were right.